natenka/pyneng-book-en/docs/source/book/14_regex/2b_spec_sym_repetition.rst

     In [12]: re.search('ba*', line).group()
     Out[12]: 'b'

-Suppose you write a regular expression that describes the email addresses in two formats: user@example.com and user.test@example.com.
-That is, the left side of the address can have either one word or two words separated by a dot.
+Suppose you write a regular expression that describes email addresses in two formats: user@example.com and user.test@example.com.
+That is, the left side of address can have either one word or two words separated by a dot.

 The first variant is an example of email without a dot: